Oliveralr/8-Ball-App/README.md

-# 8-Ball-App :eigth:
+# 8-Ball-App :circle:

-A Funny 8 Mystical Ball built for iOS :witch:
+A Funny 8 Mystical Ball built for iOS